This post may contain affiliate links. Please see my disclosure policy for details.

-For a full guide of catching the Jorhat to Majuli Island ferry with up to date times and prices doe 2018, see here.
+For a full guide of catching the Jorhat to Majuli Island ferry with up to date times and prices doe 2020, see here.

-4. It’s traditional in it’s values and culture
+4. It’s traditional in its values and culture

-The island preserves a lot of its heritage through Satras which are home to traditional religious practices, art, literature, dancing and theatre.
+The island preserves a lot of its heritage through Satras which are home to traditional religious practices, art, literature, dancing, and theatre.

-You won’t find sky high buildings, TV dishes, wifi or wires just a natural oasis full of nature, wildlife and untouched villages.
+You won’t find sky-high buildings, TV dishes, wifi, or wires just a natural oasis full of nature, wildlife, and untouched villages.

-5. The hospitality of the Majuli people is breath taking
+5. The hospitality of the Majuli people is breathtaking

-Majuli certainly has a strict open door policy!
-Every one was curious to meet you and greeted you with open arms and a smile.
+Majuli certainly has a strict open-door policy!
+Everyone was curious to meet you and greeted you with open arms and a smile.

-Whether it was with the world famous mask maker Hemchandra Goswami or the devotees at the monasteries, it was amazing to get to meet the local people and know their stories.
+Whether it was with the world-famous mask maker Hemchandra Goswami or the devotees at the monasteries, it was amazing to get to meet the local people and know their stories.